 The U.S. Navy called this action “The most successful SEAL operation in the Mekong Delta” and for long it was a synonym for the successful operation of that type.

-For leading it, Dick Marcinko was awarded the first of his four Bronze Stars, as well as a Vietnamese Cross of Gallantry with Silver Star.
+For leading it, Richard Marcinko was awarded the first of his four Bronze Stars, as well as a Vietnamese Cross of Gallantry with Silver Star.

 Vietnam – part two